-It isn’t as common as it used to be – but there are still several few retailers in Ireland who apply a minimum spend if you want to pay by card.
-We have heard of a €5 or even €10 minimum spend requirement is some shops.
-It is usually smaller retailers that apply this restriction.
+It isn’t as common as it used to be – but there are still some retailers in Ireland who apply a minimum spend if you want to pay by card.
+We have heard of a €5 or even a €10 minimum spend requirement in some shops.
+It is usually the smaller retailers that apply this restriction.
 This can be annoying – especially since the banks and the government are encouraging us to use contactless cards more and use less cash.

 Because of new EU regulations – it has been against the rules for anyone to apply a surcharge to card payments since January 2018.
 But there is no legislation about applying a minimum spend on debit or credit cards.

 The main reason that retailers want customers to spend a minimum amount on a card is because of the charges they have to pay to card providers and payment processing companies.
 The processing charges can be as much as 50c with some payment providers – so you can see why retailers don’t want to accept very small payments by card.

 Mastercard and Visa – the two main card types used in Ireland – have sets of rules for retailers who accept their cards.
 Both of their rules state that setting a minimum transaction amount is not allowed in the EU.

 Mastercard have an online form you can use to report a retailer who is breaking that rule – Here

 The reality is that most people will just accept it, use cash – or shop somewhere else.